venanzio/AoC/2023/README.md

 ## Day 4: Scratchcards

-Part 1 is straightforward.
+**Part 1** is straightforward.

-Part 2: Actually duplicating the cards would result in a combiatorial explosion.
+**Part 2**: Actually duplicating the cards would result in a combiatorial explosion.
 Instead, construct a list of numbers of copies of each card.

+## Day 5: If You Give A Seed A Fertilizer

+**Part 1**: apply every map sequentially to each seed number and then take the minimum.

+**Part 2**: It's impossible to apply the maps element-wise to each seed number: the ranges are too big.
+Instead we must work with ranges themselves, expressed as pairs **(x,y)** denoting **[x..y]**.
+I defined a few auxiliary functions to work with lists of ranges (these can still be improved, for example ensuring that the ranges are ordered and without duplications): intersection, union, difference, minimum.
+They are in the library *AoCTools.hs*.
+With these I could define how the maps operate on ranges.
+Then the solution is very similar to Part 1.